 Peter Horvath has received numerous grants from The Canada Council for the Arts and Ontario Arts Council for his New Media work.
 His work is included in permanent collections internationally, including a new addition in 2016 to the Whitney Museum of American Art.
 He is the recipient of commissions from Rhizome.org at The New Museum, NYC (2005) and Turbulence.org New Radio and Performing Arts, Boston (2004).
 He has exhibited in museums and galleries globally, including the Whitney Museum Of American Art‘s Artport (NYC), Museo Tamayo Arte Contemporáneo (Mexico City), the Musée national des beaux-arts du Québec (Québec City, Canada) and FILE Electronic Language International Festival (Sao Paulo, Brazil).

-Commercial client list includes: The New York Times, Penguin Random House Publishers UK, Kiehl's Cosmetics, The Economist's Intelligent Life Magazine, New Statesman UK, The BBC's Radio Times, The Washington Post, The Atlantic Monthly, Wired Magazine, Smithsonian Magazine, Entertainment Weekly, The Wall Street Journal, Forbes Magazine, The Village Voice, Scientific American Mind Magazine, The L.A.
-Times and L.A Weekly among others.
+Commercial client list includes: The New York Times, Penguin Random House Publishers UK, Kiehl's Cosmetics, The Economist's Intelligent Life Magazine, Financial Times Weekend Magazine, New Statesman UK, The Washington Post, Wired Magazine, Smithsonian Magazine, The Wall Street Journal, Forbes Magazine, Scientific American Magazine, The Los Angeles Times and L.A Weekly among others.